Interior of a private DC cannabis lounge with ambient lighting

 No – DC has no regulatory license for public consumption.
 Only private membership clubs (no public sales) are possible under a 501(c)(7) model.

-What are “private club” requirements?
+What are Washington DC “private club” requirements?

-Clubs must be non-profit, membership-based, have DC members, and obtain DC Alcoholic Beverage regs (no alcohol service).
+Clubs must be non-profit, membership-based, have Washington DC members, and obtain DC Alcoholic Beverage regs (no alcohol service).

-Can non-residents join a DC cannabis club?
+Can non-residents join a Washington DC cannabis club?

 Private club law recommends limiting members to DC residents, although it’s not explicitly prohibited, this avoids legal issues.